 Digital Literacy in Secondary Schools

-Quest equips students in Government schools with basic computer science education and game design to strengthen their academic or professional computer science goals.
+Quest equips students in government schools with basic computer science education and game design to strengthen their academic or professional computer science goals.

 Quest, in partnership with AMD India conceptualised a self-learning toolkit to introduce students of government schools in grade 8 and 9 to game design techniques.

-Quest invested significantly in designing a self-learning toolkit built on the open Scratch coding platform.
+We've invested significantly in designing a self-learning toolkit built on the open Scratch coding platform.
 What resulted was a rich, interactive, self-learning toolkit for students to explore the world of computer science, coding and game design.

 Over the past 4 years with support from AMD, Quest has worked with 4 government schools in Bangalore and Hyderabad with 2,100 students experiencing the joy of designing their own games and projects on the visual design platform Scratch.

 Our new collaboration with IBM, has helped us reach 6,300 students this year.
 We've partnered with state governments, government schools and a network of partner organizations, and are set to enable 80,000 girls with the agency and knowledge to choose careers in STEM fields.